wur-bioinformatics/introduction-to-bioinformatics/week3.md

 :name: w3f3.4
 Rooting phylogenetic trees.
 With human (H), chimp (C), gorilla (G), orang-utan (O) and gibbon (B) indicated, the rooted tree (top) represents the correct tree topology based on external evidence.
-The position of this root is indicated with a white circle, both in the rooted and unrooted tree (From Page & Holmes 1998)
+The position of this root is indicated, both in the rooted and unrooted tree (From Page & Holmes 1998)
 :::

 :::{figure} images/Week3/w3_03_5.png